uploadcare/file-uploader/upload-blocks/README.md

 ## 🍰 Concept description
 There are so many use cases and many workflows for file uploading...
 Is it possible to create uploading solution to fit them all?

-We believe - yes, with a power of [Custom Elements standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and our widget-specific open source [Symbiote.js](https://github.com/symbiotejs/symbiote.js) library.
+We believe - yes, with a power of [Custom Elements standard](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) and our widget-purpose-specific open source [Symbiote.js](https://github.com/symbiotejs/symbiote.js) library.

 You can use high-level simple HTML and CSS to customize layouts and define the most popular scenarios.
 You can create your onw blocks from scratch with JavaScript using our super-duper [BlockComponent base-class](./docs/block-component.html).

 Key features:

 * Easy to use within any modern toolchain: framework, library or CMS
-* Livesycle is controlled from inside, you don't need to manage it in your code
+* Livecycle is controlled from inside, you don't need to manage it in your code
 * You can easyly switch between encapsulated secure styling and common document styles.
 * Using of [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) - is up to you
 * Very easy to set any customized data context for the blocks, to controll them in details